Reportable Bullion & Cash Transactions

 To help sort out the situation and make more sense of a confused marketplace a few definitions will be helpful because the word “reportable” has a number of interpretations when buying or selling bullion products.
 Believe it or not I regularly receive email which asks for the list of bullion coins or bars which have no reporting requirements in the sense of capital gain reporting.
 So some readers mistakenly think that choosing a particular product will avoid “reportable” income from the buying and selling of precious metals.
 There is no such list because there is no such product.
 Your Uncle Sam is interested in all your capital gains and losses because the resultant tax flow is important in supporting his spending habits.

 But it might surprise you to find that the majority of bullion transactions are not reportable to Uncle Sam via Federal Form 1099B.
-For those bullion products which are reportable the rules can still be confusing because there are minimum size requirements.
+For those reportable bullion products the rules can still be confusing because there are minimum size requirements.
 The good news here is that if the few reporting requirements bother you, it is easy to do your homework and avoid products which fall into the reporting area.
 There are many low premium bullion bars and coins that have no reporting requirements upon resale and move directly with the spot market.

 First: You can place any size order and pay with a check or wire.
 No one cares, not even the government.
 The only time they want to hear from a dealer is if you invest more than $10,000.00 in green cash or cash equivalent (a group of money orders purchased in smaller denominations).
 Then you must fill out I.R.S.
 Form 8300.